DIDI Alert: Johnson Fistel Launches Investigation into DiDi Global - Investors Suffering Losses Encouraged to Contact the Firm

-SAN DIEGO, July 02, 2021 (GLOBE NEWSWIRE) -- Shareholder Rights Law Firm Johnson Fistel, LLP, is investigating potential claims against DiDi Global Inc. ("DiDi" or the "Company") (: DIDI) for violations of federal securities laws.
+SAN DIEGO, July 2, 2021 /PRNewswire/ -- Shareholder Rights Law Firm Johnson Fistel, LLP, is investigating potential claims against DiDi Global Inc. ("DiDi" or the "Company") (NYSE: DIDI) for violations of federal securities laws.

 On or about June 30, 2021, DiDi sold about 317 million shares of stock in its initial public stock offering (the "IPO") at $14 a share, raising nearly $4.5 billion in new capital.